Apple yanks New York Times apps in China

 "It's extremely worrying that Apple is kowtowing to China's censorship by deleting New York Times apps," said Patrick Poon, an Amnesty researcher.

 The apps allowed readers in mainland China to access Times articles without having to use a Virtual Private Network, or VPN, to skirt the country's huge censorship apparatus, known as the Great Firewall.
 Other international news apps, including those of The Wall Street Journal, the Financial Times and CNN, were still available on the App Store in China on Thursday.
-The New York Times app still worked for users who had previously downloaded it.

 Apple declined to specify which regulations the Times allegedly breached.
 It may be connected to new rules that went into effect in August, stipulating that apps mustn't disseminate banned content.

 The Cyberspace Administration of China, the country's top internet regulator, didn't respond to a request for comment.
+Chinese Foreign Ministry spokesman Geng Shuang said at a regular news briefing that he didn't know any details about the removal of the Times apps but reiterated that digital content "must comply with Chinese rules and regulations."

 Related: Apple movies and iBooks shut down in China

-Apple makes a significant chunk of its revenue in China and many of its products are assembled there.
+Apple makes a significant chunk of its revenue in China, the world's second largest economy, and many of its products are assembled there.
 It's also not the only tech company bending to the Chinese government's will.

 Microsoft (MSFT, Tech30)'s Chinese chatbot refuses to talk about sensitive topics like the 1989 crackdown on Tiananmen Square protests or Chinese President Xi Jinping.